Megatokio/PicoTerminal/README.md

 Other character sets are possible but need your work.
 Your contributions are welcome.

 ### VGA options
-VGA color pins can be any number from 1 to 16, b&w, grey, rgb color or rgbi color.
+VGA color pins can be any number from 1 to 16, b&w, grey, RGB color or RGBI color.
-This is configurable in the boards.h file.
+This is configurable in the boards header file.
 CLK and DEN signals are supported but this feature has not been tested and may be broken.
 Feedback is welcome.